Unity-Technologies/ml-agents/docs/Learning-Environment-Executable.md

 ![3DBall Scene](images/mlagents-Open3DBall.png)

 Make sure the Brains in the scene have the right type.
-For example, if you want to be able to control your agents from Python, you will need to set the corresponding Brain to **External**.
+For example, if you want to be able to control your Agents from Python, you will need to set the corresponding Brain to **External**.

 1. In the **Scene** window, click the triangle icon next to the Ball3DAcademy